 Product Manager age 22, 4 months

 Learned SQL and deltaDNA, then became the “tutorial guy” for SQL and deltaDNA.
 Helped pivot Unity Reflect from “pre-process” software (3D review; Revit, Rhino, SketchUp) to “post-process,” where building managers can maintain their spaces digitally.
-Built a racing video game (C# and Unity) during work hours because part of my job was to “interface with the software.”
+Worked on a racing video game (C# and Unity) with my friend Sam during work hours because part of my job was to “interface with the software.”

 Co-founder age 21, 6 months